 The Office of Sponsored Programs (OSP) plays a critical role in supporting the research activities of the faculty.
-We help identify potential funding sources and matches funding opportunities with the research interests and expertise of our faculty.
+We help identify potential funding sources and match funding opportunities with the research interests and expertise of our faculty.

-The office is the key entity that assists and guides faculty in preparing and submitting research grant and contract proposals to federal, state, and municipal funding agencies as well as to industry and other organizations that provide support for research.
+OSP is the key entity that assists and guides faculty in preparing and submitting research grant and contract proposals to federal, state, and municipal funding agencies as well as to industry and other organizations that provide support for research.
 We have oversight with regard to all governmental and institution compliances.
 Once an award is received, we also issue any associated subcontracts and consulting agreements, as well as setting up the account internally.
-The OSP is responsible for any modifications to the grant after award.
+OSP is responsible for any modifications to the grant after award.

 Research Centers and Institutes

 The School of Engineering has a rich history of world-renowned Research Centers and Institutes.
 Research centers and institutes benefit the institution and the participating faculty and students in many ways.
 They are defining factors in the research profile of the institution and its faculty.
 They contribute to the recognition of the School of Engineering's research performance by the outside world.
 Internally, they enhance interdisciplinary conversations among faculty, they provide research opportunities for and support of Ph.D. students, they sponsor high-profile seminars and conferences, they attract top postdocs, research associates, and visiting faculty, and they house state-of-the-art shared research instrumentation and equipment.

 In addition to these university-wide centers and institutes, the School of Engineering faculty conduct research in departmental research labs.

 From Scientific Breakthroughs to the Marketplace